 The Documents and Instruments You’ll Need

 The process can feel overwhelming if you’ve never done it before.
 But truth be told, you’ll only need about half a dozen documents and legal instruments in place.
 Most are customizable with the help of an attorney, which means they can cover a lot of important information tailored specifically to your needs and goals.
-Additionally, estate plans are meant to function as “living documents,” meaning that almost all estate planning tools can be updated at any time to reflect preferences and circumstances as an individual’s situation evolves.
+Additionally, estate plans function as “living documents,” meaning that almost all estate planning tools can be updated at any time to reflect preferences and circumstances as an individual’s situation evolves.

 Here is what most estate plans should contain:

 A will: This document helps you list out all of your assets and specify which heirs should receive specific items.
 You will also name an executor in your will, who will be the designee trusted to carry out the terms of your will and other final affairs.
 The will is a legally binding document that details exactly how you would like your property divided after your death.
 In Texas, the law requires that for the execution of a will to be valid, the person to whom the will applies (the testator) must be mentally capable, also referred to as “of sound mind,” and be at least 18 years of age.

 By law, the will requires two credible witnesses (or 3 for an oral will) and their signatures.
 If you die without a legally binding will (intestate), a Texas court must determine your legal heirs based on your blood relationships.
 This includes all of your children, both from current and past relationships.
 In this situation, your significant other, step-children, personal friends, etc., are not considered heirs, nor are our grandchildren unless their parent (an adult offspring) has died before the testator.

 In situations of intestate determinations, the probate court will be tasked with classifying and dividing your property as personal or community, real estate or separate.* Dying intestate can lead to a lengthy, emotionally draining, and expensive process, with fees and court costs to pay from your estate before any distribution.